 What a difference a year makes!
-A year ago I was presenting to a friend’s class of college students about the Big Seven in Whole Brain Teaching.
+A year ago, I was presenting to a friend’s class of college students about the Big Seven in Whole Brain Teaching.
 One thing led to another and – bam! – I opened a store on Teachers Pay Teachers.
 I never dreamed I would have the success I’ve enjoyed.
 Even better than the monthly payouts (and that’s pretty awesome!) is the sense of fulfillment I get helping other teachers be successful with their students.
-That’s my true calling in life, I think…encouraging and helping people achieve and excel.
+That’s my true calling in life, and I think…encouraging and helping people achieve and excel.
 I just happen to do it in the context of an elementary classroom.
 Now, thanks to the Internet, I can influence even more people!

 Response Rate Strategies

 It’s impossible to help others grow and improve unless you’re also doing it yourself.
 My district’s teacher evaluation model is designed to do just that by focusing on a few goals.
 One area I hope to improve in is creating a highly engaging classroom through response rate strategies.
 Last week I wrote about one strategy – randomly calling on students.
 This week I’m focusing on wait time.

 Wait time is when a teacher deliberately pauses at a strategic moment during questioning.
 Wait time is not wasted time, however.
 It gives students a much-needed opportunity to process the question and formulate their responses.
 Teachers should explain the concept before questioning begins, so students will understand that no one will be called on to answer during the wait time.
 I like to touch my index finger to my temple and look up at the ceiling a bit to visually remind my students that we should be thinking during the wait time.